Dereklee0312/Advent-Of-Code/README.md

 Language: Python, C#
 ---

-# First Attempt of AOC
+# First Attempt at AOC

 # TODO
 - Explain the thought process for each answer